unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Sunshine Theater currently the main attraction of the building" src="images/Sunshine4.jpg" %}

 However, the building facade is a depiction of the decades that the building has seen through the aging yellow bricks that cover majority of the building.
-The window ornaments that were added in the 1950s to the facade of the building cover up window trimmings that are from the original conostruction in the 1920s.
+The window ornaments that were added in the 1950s to the facade of the building cover up window trimmings that are from the original construction in the 1920s.
 Also, the once vibrant neon sign that was attached to main entrance of the building was sold to a museum by the late owners of the building[^RJ-Buffalo-Article] and has since then taken away the classic 'American home-town' feeling from that section of downtown central.

 {% include figure.html
 class="img-left"